-I have over 13 years of international business management experience from Fortune 50 FMCG corporations, taking on and country, regional, global leadership roles in various countries.
+I have over 13 years of international business management experience from Fortune 50 FMCG corporations, taking on and country, regional and global leadership roles in various countries.

 Today, I currently run two corporations both as Chairman and CEO.

-RockMedical Pte Ltd is a Singapore Based Medical over-the-counter marketing company that owns PinkCheck the number one early pregnancy detection brand sold in the Philippines.
-The Company’s corporate social mission is to lower the rate of child and mother morbidity in the country by 1%.
+RockMedical Pte Ltd is a Singapore-based medical over-the-counter marketing company that owns PinkCheck, the number one early pregnancy detection brand sold in the Philippines.
+The company’s corporate social mission is to lower the rate of child and mother morbidity in the country by 1 per cent.

 2. Why did you choose the UK as a study destination?

-The UK is home to the oldest universities in the English-speaking world - dating back as early as 1167.
+The UK is home to the oldest universities in the English-speaking world, dating back as early as 1167.
 Secondly, over 125 Nobel Laureates in various fields come from the UK.
-To add to this I found a peculiar commonality of that the leaders that intrigued me - they all studied in the UK – Bill Clinton, Aung San Suu Kyi, Adam Smith and Benazir Bhutto.
+To add to this, I found a peculiar commonality of the leaders that intrigued me – they all studied in the UK – Bill Clinton, Aung San Suu Kyi, Adam Smith and Benazir Bhutto.

 3. What programme did you take and what drew you to this programme?